World News | Indian-origin Employee at UN Announces Her Candidacy for Its Secretary-General | LatestLY

-United Nations, Feb 13 (PTI) An Indian-origin employee at the UN has announced her candidacy to be its next Secretary-General, the first person to throw her hat in the ring against incumbent Antonio Guterres, who is seeking a second five-year term beginning January 2022 as chief of the world organisation.
+United Nations, Feb 13 (PTI) A 34-year-old Indian-origin employee at the UN has announced that she is running to be its next Secretary General, throwing her hat in the ring against the world organisation's current chief Antonio Guterres, saying she refuses to be a bystander and it is now time for a new UN.

-Arora Akanksha, 34, working as an audit coordinator for the United Nations Development Programme (UNDP), said she will run for the post of the world's top diplomat and launched her campaign #AroraForSG this month.
+Arora Akanksha, whose work includes managing audits at the United Nations Development Program (UNDP), said she will run for the post of the world's top diplomat.

 “People in my position aren't supposed to stand up to the ones in charge.
-We are supposed to wait our turn, hop on the hamster wheel, go to work, keep our heads down and accept that the world is the way it is,” Akanksha said in a two and half minute campaign video posted online.
+We are supposed to wait our turn, hop on the hamster wheel, go to work, keep our heads down and accept that the world is the way it is,” Akanksha said in a two-and-a-half minute campaign video posted online.

-The video shows Akanksha walking inside the sprawling UN headquarters, as her voiceover says that people who have come before her have failed to hold the UN accountable.
+The #AroraForSG campaign video shows Akanksha walking inside the sprawling UN headquarters, as her voice over says that people who have come before her have failed to hold the UN accountable.

 “For 75 years, the UN has not fulfilled its promise to the world - refugees haven't been protected, humanitarian aid has been minimal, and technology and innovation has been on the back-burner.
 We deserve a UN that leads progress," she said.